-On the day of inspection we collected 16 CQC comment cards filled in by patients and spoke with three other patients.
+On the day of inspection we collected seven CQC comment cards filled in by patients and spoke with three other patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with the principal dentist, one dental nurse, and the receptionist.
-We also spoke with one patient.
+During the inspection we spoke with the principal dentist, one associate dentist, one dental nurse and one receptionist.
+We also spoke with two patients.
 We looked at practice policies and procedures and other records about how the service is managed.